header gardeners

 The native plants in this list below, are grouped how we have used them.
 Each plant is listed in alphabetical order with their Maori name first, followed by their Latin name and their common name.

-You can use our planting guide for restoration planting beside the stream.
+You can use this list as a planting guide for restoration planting beside the stream.

 Streamside planting (riparian planting)